kstenerud/concise-encoding/ce-structure.md

     [media type] [data]

-The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees the data as a sequence of bytes with a media type, and passes it along as such.
+The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees the data as a sequence of bytes with an associated media type, and passes it along as such.

 Implementations **MUST NOT** attempt to validate the media type beyond ensuring that it contains only the allowed character range described in [rfc6838](https://www.rfc-editor.org/rfc/rfc6838.html#section-4.2).
-An unrecognized media type is **not** a decoding error.
+An unrecognized media type is **not** a decoding error; it is the application layer's job to decide such things.

 **Note**: [Multipart types](https://www.iana.org/assignments/media-types/media-types.xhtml#multipart) are not supported, as there's no unified way to unambiguously represent them as a single byte stream.